0xernesto/personal-website/public/content/projects/ax-protocol.md

 ### LayerZeroBridge

 The [LayerZeroBridge](https://github.com/Ax-Protocol/usx-contracts/blob/main/src/bridging/layer_zero/LayerZeroBridge.sol) contract is specifically designed to enable the USX contract to send and receive cross-chain messages via [LayerZero](https://layerzero.network).
-When the **sendFrom()** function in the USX contract is called, a cross-chain message is initiated.
-The LayerZeroBridge contract serves as a [User Application](https://layerzero.gitbook.io/docs/faq/glossary) in the LayerZero network, since it implements the logic to talk to [LayerZero Endpoints](https://layerzero.gitbook.io/docs/faq/layerzero-endpoint), which handle message transmissions.
-LayerZero runs their own [message relayer system](https://layerzero.gitbook.io/docs/ecosystem/relayer/develop-a-relayer) to handle message verification and delivery to destination chains.
+The LayerZeroBridge contract serves as a [User Application](https://layerzero.gitbook.io/docs/faq/glossary) in the LayerZero network, since it implements the logic to talk to [LayerZero Endpoint](https://layerzero.gitbook.io/docs/faq/layerzero-endpoint) contracts, which handle message transmissions.
+LayerZero runs their own [message relaying system](https://layerzero.gitbook.io/docs/ecosystem/relayer/develop-a-relayer) to handle message verification and delivery to destination chains.
+When the **sendFrom()** function in the USX contract is called on the source chain, with the **\_bridgeAddress** parameter set to the LayerZeroBridge address, a cross-chain USX transfer is initiated via LayerZero.
+Below is the flow that is triggered by this function call.

+1. The specified amount of USX is burnt for the sender on the source chain by calling the **burn()** function in the USX contract.
+2. The **sendMessage()** function is called on the source chain's LayerZeroBridge contract.
+3. The **send()** function is called on the source chain's [LayerZeroEndpoint](https://github.com/LayerZero-Labs/LayerZero/blob/main/contracts/Endpoint.sol) contract.
+4. A **SendToChain** event is emitted on the source chain.
+5. An off-chain LayerZero service verifies the message.
+Following this verification, this service calls the **validateTransactionProof()** function on the destination chain's [UltraLightNodeV2](https://github.com/LayerZero-Labs/LayerZero/blob/main/contracts/UltraLightNodeV2.sol) contract.
+This action triggers the **receivePayload()** function on the [LayerZeroEndpoint](https://github.com/LayerZero-Labs/LayerZero/blob/main/contracts/Endpoint.sol), which then calls the **lzReceive()** function on the destination chain's LayerZeroBridge contract.
+6. The recipient is minted the specified amount of USX on the destination chain by calling the **mint()** function on the USX contract.
+7. A **ReceiveFromChain** event is emitted on the destination chain.

-#### WormholeBridge
+### WormholeBridge

 The [WormholeBridge](https://github.com/Ax-Protocol/usx-contracts/blob/main/src/bridging/wormhole/WormholeBridge.sol) contract is specifically designed to enable the USX contract to send and receive cross-chain messages via [Wormhole](https://wormhole.com).
-When the **sendFrom()** function in the USX contract is called, a cross-chain message is initiated.
-The WormholeBridge contract serves as an [Emitter (or xDapp)](https://docs.wormhole.com/wormhole/explore-wormhole/components#on-chain-components) in the Wormhole network, since it implements the logic to talk to [Wormhole Core Contracts](https://docs.wormhole.com/wormhole/explore-wormhole/core-contracts), which [Guardians (validator nodes)](https://docs.wormhole.com/wormhole/explore-wormhole/guardian) in the Wormhole network observe to validate messages.
+The WormholeBridge contract serves as an [Emitter (or xDapp)](https://docs.wormhole.com/wormhole/explore-wormhole/components#on-chain-components) contracts in the Wormhole network, since it implements the logic to talk to [Wormhole Core](https://docs.wormhole.com/wormhole/explore-wormhole/core-contracts) contracts, which [Guardians (validator nodes)](https://docs.wormhole.com/wormhole/explore-wormhole/guardian) in the Wormhole network observe to validate messages.
 A [specialized off-chain relayer](https://docs.wormhole.com/wormhole/explore-wormhole/relayer#specialized-relayers) was built by the Ax Protocol team to listen for validated USX messages in the Wormhole network and deliver them to their respective destination chain.
+When the **sendFrom()** function in the USX contract is called on the source chain, with the **\_bridgeAddress** parameter set to the WormholeBridge address, a cross-chain USX transfer is initiated via Wormhole.
+Below is the flow that is triggered by this function call.

+1. The specified amount of USX is burnt for the sender on the source chain by calling the **burn()** function on the USX contract.
+2. The **sendMessage()** function is called on the source chain's WormholeBridge contract.
+3. The **publishMessage()** function is called on the source chain's [WormholeCore](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/Implementation.sol) contract.
+4. A **SendToChain** event is emitted on the source chain.
+5. Guardians (validator nodes) in the Wormhole network validate the message off chain.
+6. The off-chain Wormhole message relaying system built by the Ax Protocol team picks up the verified message from the Wormhole network and delivers it by calling the **processMessage()** function on the destination chain's WormholeBridge contract.
+7. The recipient is minted the specified amount of USX on the destination chain by calling the **mint()** function on the USX contract.
+8. A **ReceiveFromChain** event is emitted on the destination chain.

 ## Off-Chain Backend Services